Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-1.md

 In part one we learnt:
 - The [Origami specification](/specification/v1/) is deprecated, but some sections provide a useful reference to create components compatible with Origami tools and services whilst they are updated.
-- The [Origami Build Tools](https://github.com/Financial-Times/origami-build-tools) command line interface is used to help us develop and test components.
-- Specifically, we learnt about the Origami Build Tools `init` command to generate a component to work from when developing a new component.
+- Specifically, we learnt about the `npm run create-component` command to generate a component to work from when developing a new component.
-- Origami components use `git` source control and are stored remotely on Github.
+- Origami components are generated inside `components` directory and are stored remotely on Github.
-- Origami components HTML markup is usually copied by users from component demos rather than from templates.
+- Origami components HTML markup is usually copied by users from origami registry or from storybook demos.
 - And finally we learnt how to update the markup in one of those demos.

 Now we know how to update our component markup, in part two we will style our component.
 [Continue to part two](/documentation/tutorials/create-a-new-component-part-2).